e-seng/writeups/osu!gaming25/miss_analyzer/readme.md

 Admittedly I was at a loss as the `printf` is only found in the main function call.
 This would entail that a chain of base addresses would be unavailable, blocking an immediate write to a return address.
-There exist a few additional details of the binary that we can use to our advantage, which enables everything.

-The core details of the binary is that it was compiled as a position dependent executable and the default compilation with partial RELRO, seen through the results of `checksec` above.
-Therefore, the program's addresses, but not necessarily the libraries it uses, are always predictable.
-This is not particularly useful until the global offset table (GOT) is looked at.
+However, as the binary is position _dependent_ and has Partial RELRO.
+This means that there may be a GOT entry that we could abuse to start playing around with

 ```
 pwndbg> got